mbarnes1/dirtydozen/content/index.md

 url = "index.html"
 +++

 This is a fun experiment with the Strava API to compare against the official Dirty Dozen results.
 There's a lot of interesting data available which this only begins to explore.
 I'm hoping to add some more analysis and additional ranking schemes later.
+Special thanks to [Niko Kovacevic](https://github.com/nikovacevic/) for help debugging the front-end.

 Scoring
 -------